Travis

 where skip-worktree-map-file is a path to the existing file in the current repository with data you’d like to put into $GIT_DIR/info/sparse-checkout file of format described in Git documentation.

-Git End of Line Conversion Control #
+Git End-of-Line Conversion Control #

 Travis CI clones repositories with platform-dependent core.autocrlf behavior.
 This behavior can be modified via the autocrlf attribute in .travis.yml.
 Valid values are true, false and input.

-To clone your repository without end of line conversion, add:
+To clone your repository without end-of-line conversion, add:

 git: